Sony Imagesoft: 1995 changes

-Starting in July 1995, just two months prior to the release of the PlayStation console in Western markets, Sony Electronic Publishing restructured and renamed its divisions.
+Starting in July 1995, just two months prior to the release of the PlayStation console in Western markets, Sony Electronic Publishing restructured.
+The main Sony Electronic Publishing company was renamed to Sony Interactive Entertainment on August 17, 1995.
 All video game marketing from Sony Imagesoft was folded into Sony Computer Entertainment of America (SCEA), with about 100 employees transferred from Santa Monica to Foster City.
-The video game business of Sony Imagesoft was merged with the product development branch of SCEA and became Sony Interactive Studios America which would later be renamed to 989 Studios.
+The video game business of Sony Imagesoft was merged with the product development branch of SCEA to form Sony Interactive Studios America also on August 17, 1995, and also inherited the San Diego development team, which would later be renamed to 989 Studios in 1998.